-Bless all the creatures that reside at Kingbilli, where we live.
+Bless all the animals of Kingbilli Country Estates, where we are volunteering in trade for free accommodation.
 From wild to rescued to rehabilitated to just plain domestic, we are not alone on this large property.
-Here are a few of the animals we’ve met so far:
+Here are a few of the animals we’ve met so far.

 This is the first group of animals here who gave me the time of day.
 I was walking along a hilly pasture and saw what looked like three sheep on the other side.
 I cautiously moved towards them, hoping not to scare them away.
 Getting closer, these sheep didn’t look like any sheep I’d seen before.
 They looked more like a cross between sheep dogs and goats…with goat-like horns and noses, and a veritable mop of crimped hair that covers everything including their eyes just like a sheep dog.